 And about half of them, in Ribadeo.
 My hometown and where my closest family members live.

 NYE parties are HUGE in Spain, so here you have me in the above picture.
 Trying to reflect about life and so on January, 2nd.
 Yay!

 Andalusia road trip, Spain

-When the NYE hang over was over, we quickly moved South to warmer lands.
+When the NYE hang over was over, this travel blogger couple quickly moved South to warmer lands.
 From Malaga to Tarifa, Cadiz, Seville, Ronda, Granada and a few other places in between, we road tripped our way in Andalusia.
-And got TONS of amazing pictures that ended in a 5000 word article, one that got a hell of traffic since we put it together.
+And got TONS of amazing pictures that ended in a 5000-word article, one that got a hell of traffic since we put it together.

 Seriously, if you have never been to Southern Spain, make it a priority ASAP.

 If we traveled to 14 in 2014, 17 in 2015 and god knows how many countries every other last year, this one we kept a lower profile and used our limited time wiser balancing travels and life (meaning, spending lots of time in Galicia!).
 Because when your dog is crazily awaiting you in between travels and your base is barely minutes away from places like the one above these lines, who wouldn’t?

 And, since we were home, we did what people do in Galicia during